 For the XFL, it wasn’t supposed to be this way.
 At this point, Week 9 of their regular season would have played out.
 It would’ve have set the stage for the final week of the regular season and the playoff road to a league championship game.
 Instead, the 2020 season is no more.

-2021 and year two for the XFL was always going to be an uphill battle, to begin with.
+2021 and year two for the XFL was always going to be an uphill battle.
 Now more than ever, the XFL is going to be facing a difficult challenge in just merely existing and surviving.
 The league is in standby mode and can’t do much until the world can move forward.

 The sports world is in pause mode right now.
-The scoreboards have been shut off for the time being.
+The scoreboards are off for the time being.
 Hopefully, a society exists where they can return.
 One of the uncertainties and questions among many is, In what form will sports leagues return?

 Will sports include fans at their games, and if so, what will that entail exactly?
 Will the public er on the side of caution rather than show up to large public gatherings?
 Sports leagues can no longer exist in the previous world setup.
 The climate has changed.
 Sports can only return once society is ready to move forward.
 Virtually everything has been halted to stop the spread of this deadly pandemic.
 The goal is to limit the overall damage.
 So that maybe, society can recover in some form.

 If this were a sporting event, the world is losing to the virus by an insurmountable margin.
-We have all lost.
 The best, we can hope for is to buy time, so that we can live to play another day.
 So that this lopsided loss is not our last game ever played.

-For that to happen.
 The world has to get to a point where they can be in a position to put up a fight and compete against this deadly virus.
-It will mean the ability to protect all citizens with testing, a vaccine, and that full protection is taken trough stringent safety protocols followed by all.
+It will mean the ability to protect all citizens with testing, a vaccine, and that full protection is taken through stringent safety protocols followed by all.